Danish Australians: Post-war migration

 There was little emigration from Denmark to Australia in the first half of the twentieth century: in 1901, Australia had a population of 6,281 people who had been born in Denmark; in 1947, that number had slackened to 2,759.
 At both counts, the population was approximately 75% male.
 Danish men married women of other ethnicities in Australia, which made it harder for the community to maintain its identity.

 Danish citizens were within the scope of Australia's Post-war immigration scheme.
 From a population of 2,954 Danish Australians in 1954, there were 7,911 Danes living in Australia in 1981.
 Masculinity ratios were healthier, with 58% of these being males.

 At the 2006 Census, 8,963 Australian residents declared they were born in Denmark.
 In addition, 50,413 Australian residents claimed Danish ancestry, either singularly or with another ancestry.

 Culture

 There is a Danish Australian Cultural Society.
 The Australian Danish community has been written about in books.

-The danish royal guards have a chapter of their veteransassociation in Australia.
+The Danish Royal Life Guards have a chapter of their veterans association in Australia.